jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.02.17.md

  - translate current functionality 1:1
  - current + RPAT_wishlist {need to add an RPAT future functionality wiki page or equiv}

+## VE project ownership
+ - Will setup a VisionEval organization account and contractors will be owners during their contract period